BioWare: 2000s: EA Acquisition, Mass Effect & Dragon Age

 In 2007, BioWare released the science fiction role-playing game Mass Effect.
 The following year, BioWare released Sonic Chronicles: The Dark Brotherhood on the Nintendo DS, its first title for a handheld game console.
-Later, EA announced that BioWare would be merged with Mythic Entertainment, another division of EA, so that they could have all of their role-playing game development in one business unit.
+Later, EA announced that BioWare would merge with Mythic Entertainment, another division of EA who would rename itself as BioWare Mythic after the deal.

 The growth of the MMORPG group as part of Electronic Arts in 2008 resulted in three additional studios being added to the BioWare group outside BioWare's original home base in Edmonton.
 The first, located in Austin, Texas, and headed by industry veterans Gordon Walton and Richard Vogel, was created to work on the Star Wars: The Old Republic MMORPG project.
 Both the studio and the project were announced on 13 March 2006.
 On 2 March 2009, BioWare announced it had opened a new studio in Montreal, Quebec, to assist with existing projects as necessary.

 During the mid-2000s, BioWare staff developed a number of video game projects which were ultimately canceled.
 A handheld spin-off for Mass Effect franchise titled Mass Effect: Corsair, inspired by the gameplay of Star Control and played from a first-person perspective, was briefly explored as a potential project for the Nintendo DS in 2008.
 A sequel to Jade Empire was under development at one point.
 The project transitioned into a spiritual successor codenamed Revolver, which was canceled by 2008.
 Trent Oster led a team which worked on a spy-themed role-playing game codenamed Agent prior to his second departure from BioWare in 2009.
 Unused concept art for Agent and Revolver are featured in the art book BioWare: Stories and Secrets from 25 Years of Game Development, published in January 2021.

 On 24 June 2009, Electronic Arts announced a restructuring of their role-playing and massively multiplayer online games development into a new group that included both Mythic Entertainment and BioWare.
-Ray Muzyka, co-founder and general manager of BioWare, was appointed the Group general manager of this newly formed "BioWare Group".
+Ray Muzyka, co-founder and general manager of BioWare, was appointed the group general manager of this newly formed "BioWare Group".
 BioWare's other co-founder, Greg Zeschuk, became the Group Creative Officer for the new MMORPG studio group.
 BioWare's studios remained unchanged and continued to report to Muzyka.
 Near the end of 2009, BioWare released the critically acclaimed fantasy role-playing game Dragon Age: Origins.